The Fireball Straight Revealed

 Batter Testimonies and Confrontation Psychology

-Batters who faced the fireball straight uniformly described it as 'unhittable even when you know it is coming.'
-Tomoaki Kanemoto stated that the ball felt like it was rising, and even knowing only a fastball would come, the ball was never where expected at the moment of the swing.
-Makoto Imaoka noted that seeing it in batting practice and facing it in games were completely different experiences.
-Even when batters timed their swings correctly, the ball never arrived at the expected height, causing mis-hits off the sweet spot.
+Batters who faced the fireball straight are commonly said to have described it the same way: unhittable even when you know it is coming.
+Even when batters timed their swings correctly, the ball never arrived at the expected height, producing mis-hits off the sweet spot.
 This was a trajectory illusion created by spin rate, and batters' reaction times could not compensate.
-Fujikawa's fastball-only approach imposed extreme psychological pressure because pitch sequencing became meaningless.
+Fujikawa's fastball-only approach also rendered pitch-sequence reading meaningless, stripping guess hitters of their main weapon.
+His career shows that the pitcher-batter duel is decided not by sequencing alone but also by the quality of the pitch itself.

 The Fireball Lineage and Successors

 NPB had power pitchers before Fujikawa.
-Yutaka Enatsu dominated with raw velocity in the 1960s-1970s, and Takamasa Suzuki earned the 'fastball king' title in the 1970s-1980s.
+Yutaka Enatsu dominated with raw velocity in the 1960s-1970s, and Chunichi's Takamasa Suzuki thrived as a hard-throwing closer in the 1970s.
 However, Fujikawa stands out for maintaining a fastball-only style as a closer over an extended period.
 After Fujikawa's retirement, more NPB pitchers pursued high-spin fastballs.
-Orix's Yoshinobu Yamamoto won multiple titles anchored by a high-backspin fastball, while SoftBank's Kodai Senga overwhelmed batters with a high-spin heater paired with his ghost fork.
+Yoshinobu Yamamoto, in his Orix years before moving to MLB after the 2023 season, stacked up pitching titles anchored by a high-backspin fastball, while Kodai Senga, before leaving SoftBank for MLB after the 2022 season, overwhelmed batters with a high-spin heater paired with his ghost fork.
 Fujikawa's philosophy of 'competing on fastball quality' generated a new current in NPB distinct from mere velocity supremacy.